khanglu/react-crossfade-image/README.md

 Duration of the delay before fading, in ms - default to 0

 ### style
-Custom styling for the image - e.g. maxWidth: '100%', maxHeight: '100%' for responsive image scaling
+Custom styling for the image - default to { maxWidth: '100%', maxHeight: '100%' } for responsive image scaling

 ## License
 MIT